Hindi-English Type Software

 We have designed and programmed a cool OpenType smart font - 'Akhil HE'.
 This type software contains a logical set of DevaNagari glyphs (we call 'Saral Nagari') along with ASCII characters (regular Roman alphabets etc.).
 It is an optimised, synchronised and professionally instructed (hinted) smart font.
 Its quality can be fully appreciated while typesetting multilingual text.

 There are lots of advantages of using this smart font.
-We are currently porting it on iMac (OS X).
-If you are a OS X user, please wait for the release.
+We are currently porting it on OS X. If you are an OS X user, please wait for the release.
+We have keyboard layout for OS X.

 Unicode Solution for Windows XP/7...